 If you decide to go for the most expensive Fubo TV package (as I have), then you will get access to lots of football for your money.
 At the moment I can stream the Barclay’s Premier League (England), Champions (England), Ligue 1 (France), La Liga (Spain), Serie A (Italy), Bundesliga (Germany), Primeira Liga (Portugal), MLS (USA), Liga MX (Mexico) and Eredivisie (Netherlands).
 In addition to stream matches from these leagues, you can also watch matches from the Champions League and the Europe League included with your Fubo TV Premier subscription.
 So far, so good!

 If you take a look at the two screenshots above you can see what it looks like on Fubo TV if you visit the website on a normal day.
 You will at once see an overview showing what matches/content you can watch at the moment, and some channels also allow you to use the DVR function.
 The panel is very easy to use, and you can easily swap between the different matches.
-Since there are lots of channels in the system, you will sometimes be able to watch the same match at different channels.
+Since there are lots of channels in the system, you will sometimes be able to watch the same match on different channels.
 It is also worth noticing that not all matches are shown at all times from all leagues.
 The top matches are always broadcasted, but there might be some matches lacking, meaning that there is no guarantee that the match in which your favorite team plays will be shown, but hopefully it will!

 What about the Fubo TV picture quality?
 Fubo TV resolution?

-I have been using Fubo TV on my computer, on my Apple TV and on my cell phone.
-Unfortunately the Apple TV application is out of date at the moment, meaning that it is slow and doesn’t work that great (not yet optimized for the new Fubo TV Premier package, but probably will be upgraded within shortly), but on both my computer and mobile I got great picture with no buffering.
+I have been using Fubo TV on my computer, on my Apple TV, and on my cell phone.
+Unfortunately, the Apple TV application is out of date at the moment, meaning that it is slow and doesn’t work that great (not yet optimized for the new Fubo TV Premier package, but probably will be upgraded within shortly), but on both my computer and mobile I got great picture with no buffering.
 The max resolution at Fubo TV is 1080P, which is a fairly good resolution, meaning that you can enjoy football at high quality and a nice picture giving you all the details.

 If you take a look at the three screenshots above you will get a feeling of what the quality is like, but you should just imagine it ten times better.
 Those who have tried making a screenshot of a moving image/movie/event on your computer will know how hard it is to get a good quality on the image, and that is why the quality might seem a bit poor above.
 So trust me, the quality you get is much better.